 Affiliate marketing doesn’t require you to purchase, sell, or ship products, nor does it require customer service.
 Simply incorporate product promotions into your content, guiding customers to your partner companies.

 Successful affiliate marketing generates additional revenue from conversions and commissions and doesn’t take extra work beyond your current publishing schedule.

 Best of all, you can find and promote products that you already use or relate directly to your content.
 The challenge lies in recruiting paid advertisers whose products align with your interests.
 With affiliate marketing, you get to select the products to promote.

 Even if you don’t have a website or a blog right now, it’s possible to get set up as an affiliate marketer in a matter of hours.

 Why content creators should set up a blog or website

-Even the most successful content creators with massive Instagram, Tik Tok, or YouTube followings benefit from a dedicated blog or website that utilizes affiliate marketing.
+Even the most successful content creators benefit from an affiliate marketing blog or website.

 A single website collects all of your work in one place, making it easier for your followers to connect with you across all your content creation channels.

 A blog provides an easy way to create even more content and offers updates and ideas that may not necessarily fit into your primary channels.
 Blogs allow you to be more personal and give audiences a deeper look into what you do when not making and posting content.
 They also collect press coverage or embed videos you’ve done in collaboration with other creators.